Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Introduction

 Considering the more general equivalences, where the constant term of $\varphi^x_y$ is only required to be an invertible matrix, corresponds to general cyclic $A_\infty$-equivalences of the cyclic $A_\infty$-structures. }

-The $r$-matrix in the above theorem is obtained as a certain triple Massey product in the category of twisted objects over $\AA\ot R[[x_1,x_2,y_1,y_2]]$, which should be viewed as a formal analog of the triple Massey products we discussed earlier.
-In particular, the singular terms in the expansion of $r^{x_1x_2}_{y_1y_2}$ are obtained naturally in this approach (see Section \ref{Massey-sec}).
+The key idea in this theorem is to apply a version of the above construction of solutions of the AYBE to a pair $\XX$, $\YY$ of formal deformations of objects $X$ and $Y$ in $\AA$.
+A technical point is that these formal deformations are defined in the category of twisted objects over $\AA$, which is non-minimal.
+Because of this one has to use certain triple Massey products instead of just $\m_3$ (see Sec.\ \ref{Massey-sec}).
+In particular, the singular terms in the expansion of $r^{x_1x_2}_{y_1y_2}$ are obtained naturally in this approach due to the definition of the Massey products.

 Recall that Belavin and Drinfeld in the seminal paper \cite{BD} classified nondegenerate\footnote{this means that the tensor $r(v)$ is nondegenerate for generic $v$} solutions of the classical Yang-Baxter equation for simple complex Lie algebras, up to some natural equivalence.
 They showed that they can be either elliptic or trigonometric or rational, and further classified trigonometric solutions in terms of some combinatorial data, involving so called Belavin-Drinfeld triples.